Oats Idli or steamed oats cake, by adding oats idlis got a healthy makeover…

-- Add mixed veggies, season with salt, saute for a few minutes.
+- Add mixed veggies, season with salt, cook for 2 to 3 minutes.

 - Remove the pan from the heat.

-- Add yogurt, water, lemon juice and enough salt.
+- Add yogurt, water, lemon juice, cilantro and salt.

-- Combine well, the batter shouldn't be too watery nor too thick.
-It should have the idli batter constituency.
+- The batter shouldn't be too watery nor too thick.
+It should have the idli batter consistency.

-- I added baking soda, that's why the idlis are not that porous.
+- I've added baking soda, that's why the idlis are not that porous.
 Adding eno will make idlis very porous.